 Andrew Yang - It's Not left it's not right-It's Forward

 Automation is more efficient than – human labor.
 Automation is more efficient by any metric.
 Robots, not immigrants are causing economic dislocations.
-Just consider how loyal any company is to your interests when it comes to their bottom line.
+Ask yourself how loyal any company is to your interests when it comes to their bottom line (see profit).
 Do we protest the inevitable accelerating transition towards greater efficiency or address this problem with a practical solution- see Universal income?
 Practical solutions or protesting the inevitable?
 Time to manage the transition.
 Time to take a look at Andrew Yang.

-Trump supporters should pay attention to Andrew Yang.
+Trump supporters, disillusioned with the current real economy, tariffs, and twitter communication, should pay attention to Andrew Yang.
 Consider the details below of Andrew Yang’s Freedom Dividend.

-Important Caveat: During any new technological or industrial shift there are those who win and those who “lose” In this case, as in the Industrial revolution, Americans displaced outnumber winners by significant margins.
+Important Caveat: During any new technological or industrial shift there are those who win and those who “lose” In this case, as in the Industrial Revolution, Americans displaced outnumber winners by significant margins.
 What to do?
-Firstly back political candidates that address these critical challenges with viable solutions, then learn more about the technology that is currently changing your job outlook, lastly prepare by learning new skills.
+Firstly, back political candidates that address these critical challenges with viable solutions, then learn more about the technology that is currently changing your job outlook, lastly prepare by learning new skills.
+Learn more about the Google IT Support Professional certificate on Durham Cool.
 Andrew Yang’s Freedom dividend provides a household safety net for so many Americans who have no savings.
-The Freedom Dividend gives every American a dividend to use as they deem appropriate. $12,000 a year is a start in the Right direction.
+The Freedom Dividend gives every American a dividend to use as they deem appropriate. $12,000 a year is a start in the right direction.

 Andrew would implement the Freedom Dividend, a universal basic income of $1,000/month, $12,000 a year, for every American adult over the age of 18.
 This is independent of one’s work status or any other factor.
 This would enable all Americans to pay their bills, educate themselves, start businesses, be more creative, stay healthy, relocate for work, spend time with their children, take care of loved ones, and have a real stake in the future.